Wall St Week Ahead: After stocks' first-quarter run, focus turns to data

-NEW YORK, March 30 (Reuters) - After the best first quarter in 14 years, the S&P 500 may be poised for a pullback as investors look to a slew of economic data for insight on the strength of the domestic economy.
+NEW YORK (Reuters) - After the best first quarter in 14 years, the S&P 500 may be poised for a pullback as investors look to a slew of economic data for insight on the strength of the domestic economy.

-The Dow and the S&P 500 closed out their best first quarter since 1998 and the Nasdaq had its best first-quarter performance since 1991, largely on the back of improving domestic economic data.
+The Dow .DJI and the S&P 500 .SPX closed out their best first quarter since 1998 and the Nasdaq .IXIC had its best first-quarter performance since 1991, largely on the back of improving domestic economic data.

 Economic indicators next week include data on manufacturing and services from the Institute for Supply Management, construction spending, factory orders and domestic car sales as well as several reports on the labor market, culminating in Friday’s payrolls number.